syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/upgrade-project.md

 5. The Syncfusion Reference Assemblies, Scripts, and CSS are updated to the corresponding version in the project.

-    If you enabled project backup before migrating, the old project was saved in the specified backup path location, as shown below once the migration process completed
+    If you enabled project backup before migrating, the old project was saved in the specified backup path location, as shown below once the migration process is completed.

     ![BackupLocation](../images/BackupLocation.png)